 F like Fairey

 He has become a true icon of street-art, Shepard Fairey the artist has marked the world of art, these last years.
 Initially, he became known for his stencil, Obey.
 The first version of this visual represents the face of the French wrestler, André Roussimoff, aka André the Giant.
 As he didn’t have the right to use his face or name, the artist reduced and transformed his strokes by adding “Obey” to his sticker, therefore thumbs his nose on this censor.
-Following this, his career shot off with the creation of his henceforth legendary poster “Hope”, representing Barack Obama, during the American election campaign in 2008.
+Following this, his career shot off with the creation of his now legendary poster “Hope”, representing Barack Obama, during the American election campaign in 2008.

 Shepard Fairey, Hope, 2008